Mental Health Forecasting with R

-Forecasting the fluctuation patterns of stock prices has been an extensively researched domain both in statistics and data science literature.
-Although the efficient market hypothesis asserts that it is impossible to predict stock prices, several cases established that if correctly formulated and modeled, prediction of stock prices can be done with a fairly high level of accuracy.
-This latter viewpoint focused on the construction of robust machine learning and statistical models based on the careful choice of variables/hyper parameters and appropriate functional forms or models of forecasting.
-Along the same lines a strand of research in the literature focused on time series analysis and decomposition for forecasting future values of stocks.
+Forecasting the fluctuation patterns of mental health indicators has become an increasingly researched domain in both statistics and clinical data science.
+Although some perspectives suggest that psychological states are too complex and individualized to predict, several studies have established that if correctly formulated and modeled, forecasting mood and mental health trajectories can be done with a meaningful level of accuracy.
+This viewpoint centers on constructing robust machine learning and statistical models through careful variable selection, hyperparameter tuning, and appropriate functional forms.
+Along the same lines, a strand of research has focused on time series analysis and decomposition for forecasting future mental health states.

 Stationarity

-A time series is said to be stationary if its statistical properties do not change over time.
-Stationarity is essential as in its absence, the model forcasting the data will vary in performance at different time points.
-Therefore, stationarity is required for sample statistics such as means, variances, and correlations to accurately describe the data at all time points of interest.
+A time series is stationary if its statistical properties do not change over time.
+Stationarity is essential because, in its absence, a forecasting model will perform inconsistently across different time windows.
+For mental health data — such as daily mood scores or PHQ-9 ratings — stationarity is required so that summary statistics like means, variances, and correlations accurately describe the data across all time points of interest.

 Autocorrelation